nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 - The port is always optional (default: `8765`).
 It can be set without the IP (e.g., `--address :10000`).

 The worker node's address can be defined using the `--worker-address` command-line option (`[<IPv4/IPv6 address or hostname>][:<port>]`).
 If it's not specified, the application worker will default to the host address (`0.0.0.0`) with a randomly chosen port number between `10000` and `32767` that is not currently in use.
 This argument automatically sets the `HOLOSCAN_UCX_SOURCE_ADDRESS` environment variable if the worker address is a local IP address.
-Refer to [](#creating-holoscan-distributed-application-env-vars) for details.
+Refer to [this section](#creating-holoscan-distributed-application-env-vars) for details.

 The `--fragments` command-line option is used in combination with `--worker` to specify a comma-separated list of fragment names to be run by a worker.
 If not specified, the application driver will assign a single fragment to the worker.
 To indicate that a worker should run all fragments, you can specify `--fragments all`.

 The `--config` command-line option can be used to designate a path to a configuration file to be used by the application.

 Below is an example launching a three fragment application named `my_app` on two separate nodes:
-- The application driver is launched at `192.168.50.68:10000` on the first node (A), with a worker running two fragments, "fragment1" and "fragment3".
+- The application driver is launched at `192.168.50.68:10000` on the first node (A), with a worker running two fragments, "fragment1" and "fragment3."
-- On a separate node (B), the application launches a worker for "fragment2", which will connect to the driver at the address above.
+- On a separate node (B), the application launches a worker for "fragment2," which will connect to the driver at the address above.

 `````{tab-set}
 ````{tab-item} C++